kaneuffe/RTP-microhack/README.md

 ![image](images/microhack_architecture.png)

-The lab start with an pre-deployed Azure base environment including the following components:
+The lab starts with a pre-deployed Azure base environment including the following components:
 - Virtual Network (VNET).
 - Subnet to host the Azure CycleCloud server VM.
 - One compute subnet per team  a HPC Cluster per team.
 - One storage subnet pre team the HPC Cluster nodes to access the Azure NetApp NFS volumes.
-- Set of Network Security Groups to limit the internet access to the environment.
+- Set of Network Security Groups to limit the Internet access to the environment.
 - Azure Blob Storage account to store the Azure CycleCloud project data.
 - Azure NetApp Files (ANF) storage account with one capacity pool and a pre-created NFS volume for each of the teams.
-- Azure CycleCloud server VM with and attached Azure Active Directory Managed Identity to be authorized to create HPC Cluster.
+- Azure CycleCloud server VM with an attached Azure Active Directory (AAD) Managed Identity to be authorized to create HPC Clusters.
 - Azure container registry (ACR) to host the NAMD application singularity container.
-- NAMD application sngularity container.
+- NAMD application singularity container.
 - Azure Virtual Machine Image containing the necessary configuration to create a graphical HPC cluster head node.

 # Labs